Close

 EXCEL Program

-For those who did not graduate high school, EXCEL has daily GED prep classes that combine group and individual instruction to prepare participants to obtain their high school equivalency diploma.
+The EXCEL Adult Literacy program offers daily GED prep classes that combine group and individual instruction to prepare participants to obtain their high school equivalency diploma.
+Participants must reside in the Bronx.
+Please contact us so we can best serve you!

 Summer Youth Employment Program (SYEP)